Responding to Genocide: The Politics of International ActionAdam Lupel and Ernesto Verdeja, editors

-Adam Lupel is director of research at the International Peace Institute.
+Adam Lupel is vice president of the International Peace Institute.
 He is author of Globalization and Popular Sovereignty: Democracy’s Transnational Dilemma and coeditor of Peace Operations and Organized Crime: Enemies or Allies?
 Ernesto Verdeja is associate professor of political science and peace studies at the University of Notre Dame.
 His recent publications include Unchopping a Tree: Reconciliation in the Aftermath of Political Violence.

 - Foreword—Terje Rød-Larsen.

 - The Causes of Civil War and Genocide: A Comparison—F. Stewart.